toddledev/documentation/docs/05-the-editor/07-issues-panel/index.md

 ![Issues panel|16/9](issues-panel.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-page?rightpanel=style&canvas-width=800&canvas-height=800&leftpanel=Problems}

 ::: info
-The issue panel is basically like a code linter for traditionally coded apps.
+The issue panel is like a code linter for traditionally coded applications, reporting on accessibility, SEO and other issues.
 :::

-# Accessing the issue panel
+## Accessing the issue panel

 Access the issue panel by clicking the issue icon in the left sidebar of the editor.